 - Cutter mechanism is secured.

 - Cutter must be checked each day for damage and wear and replaced as necessary.
-Replacement cutter teeth must be installed in the rec commended manner to maintain cutter wheel balance.
+In addition replacement cutter teeth must be installed in the reccommended manner to maintain cutter wheel balance.

-The above tasks are just the preliminaries which should be accomplished well before arrival to site.
+Also, the above tasks are just the preliminaries which should be accomplished well before arrival to site wich is especially relevant .

-- On site arrival, the following steps are minimal to comply with Health & Safety legislation:
+- On site arrival, the following noteworthy steps are minimal to comply with Health & Safety legislation:

 - Ensure any belts, shafts and fan blades are guarded on both the machine and power source.